One day of in-depth discussions from inspirational speakers representing the leaders in digital technology and policy.

 Alberto Di FeliceModerator

-Panel 4 - How Digital Industry Can Achieve the Sustainable Development Goals?
+Panel 4 - How The Digital Industry Can Achieve the Sustainable Development Goals?

-The Sustainable Development Goals (SDGs) carry a large potential by incentivising business leaders in taking on sustainable investments, without compromising the interests of their businesses.
-To fully realise this potential, the digital industry continues taking action to align their business conducts with the SDGs.
+The Sustainable Development Goals incite business leaders to take on sustainable investments.
+To fully realise this potential, the digital industry must continue to take action to align their business strategies with the SDGs.

 - Is the global digital transformation evolving in a way that is aligned with the SDGs by allowing allcitizens to fulfil their digital potential?